 South Africa: imports and exports

-In the first eleven months of 2017, South Africa imported a total of 461 thousand tons of chicken.
-This is down by 7 percent when compared to the corresponding period in the previous year.
-During this period the Americas, that is, Brazil and the United States, were the key suppliers accounting for more than two thirds of the imports.
+In 2017 the Americas, that is, Brazil and the United States, were the key suppliers accounting for more than two thirds of the imports.
+The United States exported more than 87 000 tonnes of poultry to South Africa, up more than 200 percent from 2016 and second only to Brazil's 337 476 tonnes (SARS, 2018).
 Trailing the Americas was Europe which accounted for 15 percent of the market share (Agbiz, 2018).

 |South African producers’ ability to compete with imported cuts will depend on the extent to which they are able to maximise carcass value going forward.
 Individually Quick Frozen (IQF) pieces represent the bulk of the domestic market, but imports of bone-in portions are likely to continue and strategies that reduce exposure in the IQF market will reduce the impact of such imports on profitability.
 The industry is also exploring the possibility of growing exports, a strategy that has been very successful for beef producers in recent years.
 In order to do so, competitiveness in the global context is critical.